 Capital of Belgium

-Brussels is the capital city of Belgium and of Brussels Capital Region.
-It is entirely surrounded by Dutch-speaking Flanders and its constituent Flemish Brabant province.
-As headquarters of many European institutions, Brussels might also be considered as the capital for the European Union.
-Being at the crossroads of cultures (the Germanic in the North and the Romance in the South) and playing an important role in Europe, Brussels fits the definition of the archetypal “melting pot”, but still retains its own unique character.
+Brussels is the capital city of Belgium.
+Brussels is entirely surrounded by Dutch-speaking Flanders and its constituent Flemish province called ‘Brabant’.
+As headquarters of many European institutions, Brussels is also referred to as the capital of Europe.
+Being at the crossroads of cultures and playing an important role in Europe, Brussels fits the definition of “melting pot”, but still retains its own unique character.

 Brussels lies on the Senne River, a tributary of the Schelde.
 The city began as a village on an island in the Senne and ultimately became a holding of the dukes of Brabant.
 In 1530 it became the capital of Netherlands, which was then under Habsburg (Austria- Hungary) control.
-Part of the kingdom of the Netherlands from 1815, it became a centre of Belgian rebellion 1830 and then the capital of Belgium.
+Part of the Kingdom of the Netherlands from 1815, it became a centre of Belgian rebellion in 1830 and eventually became the capital of Belgium.

 Since the end of the Second World War, Brussels has been a main centre for international politics.
 Hosting principal EU institutions as well as the headquarters of the North Atlantic Treaty Organization (NATO), the city has become the polyglothome of numerous international organisations, politicians, diplomats and civil servants.